OpenCode vs Codex vs Claude Code (2026 Comparison)

 Rust-based CLI with zero-setup for ChatGPT subscribers.
 AGENTS.md for project context, similar to CLAUDE.md.

 What developers love: Deep GitHub integration with auto-PR creation and code review.
 Slack integration for team workflows.
 Codex SDK for programmatic embedding.
-Free tier bundled with ChatGPT.
+The desktop app also adds built-in worktrees, skills, automations, and git functionality.

 Pain points: GPT-Codex models are still catching up to Claude on complex reasoning tasks.
 The product surface (CLI + app + ChatGPT + cloud) is more fragmented than Claude Code’s single terminal.